mass-Eve/programming-with-C/04-switch(case)/switch-case.md

 There are a bunch of resons to choose switch(case) ladder over an if-else ladder.
 They are ~

-    01. _Readability_: They improves the readability of the program when you have multiple conditions checking the value of a single variable, especially true when you're comparing a variable against multiple constant values.
+01. _Readability_ :They improves the readability of the program when you have multiple conditions checking the value of a single variable, especially true when you're comparing a variable against multiple constant values.

 02. More _concise_ and _easier_ to read than an if-else ladder.

 03. In many cases, a switch-case statement might be more _efficient_ than a series of if-else statements, especially when there are much options to cater.
 Compilers can optimize switch statements to use jump tables, making the execution faster compared to a chain of if-else conditions.

 It is always a good practice to use switch(case) when you have to check many conditions rather than putting an if-else ladder for every condition in the use.

 04. switch(case) statements are designed for situations where you are comparing a single value against multiple possible constant values, while, the if-else statements, on the other hand, are more flexible and can handle a wide range of conditions, including complex logical expressions.

 _Ques_. **Why not to use switch(case) statements? or Why should I prefer if-else ladder over switch(case)?**